UCalgary Recovery Community

 You are not alone.
 The UCRC wants to hear from you.

-The UCRC is an inclusive, peer-driven space supporting addiction recovery, building community, and reducing stigma on campus.
+The UCRC is an inclusive, peer-driven space supporting all pathways to recovery, building community, and reducing addiction stigma on campus.

 The UCRC is an inclusive, peer-driven space supporting addiction recovery, building community, and reducing stigma on campus.
 The UCRC offers Recovery-4-All peer-support meetings, open to anyone with direct lived or living experience of addiction, or curious to explore their relationship with substances or other behaviours.
 The UCRC believes that each person defines their own recovery, whether you’re abstaining or using harm reduction – all pathways and stages of recovery are welcome!

 Although Dr. Victoria Burns, PhD, found long-term recovery in 2013 following a 15-year battle with alcohol, she says it was in recovery – rather than in active addiction that she faced the most stigma.

 Burns, an Assistant Professor with the Faculty of Social Work, says she found herself leading a double life when she began her recovery journey as a PhD student.
 In a recent article “The Sober Professor,” Burns discusses how well-meaning colleagues continually encouraged her to toast her successes.
 They couldn’t fathom why someone would refuse a drink.

 Burns wants to ensure that campus members don’t feel similarly isolated, ashamed, or judged.
 As such, she has founded the UCalgary Recovery Community (UCRC).

 UCRC is inspired by Collegiate Recovery Communities (CRCs).
 To learn more about CRCs, see https://collegiaterecovery.org/ .
 UCRC is also inspired by the Recovery-Friendly Workplace (RFW) initiative.
 Learn more about Recovery-Friendly Workplaces.

 What does addiction mean?